I. Purpose and Scope

 c.
 Deans and administrative department heads will work with the University Compliance Department, NU-RES Research Compliance, if applicable, and other university stakeholders as needed to develop conflict management and avoidance plans where appropriate.
 Deans and administrative department heads will be responsible for monitoring compliance with approved plans.

 a.
 Responsible for ensuring that all faculty and staff within the purview of the university officers (SLT members) area have completed an annual disclosure.

 b.
 Responsible for resolving disputes related to potential conflicts within their areas.

 IV.
 Additional Information

-Faculty and staff with externally funded activity may be subject to additional conflict of interest policies and separate disclosure documents.
-Faculty should refer to the Faculty Handbook sections on Outside Professional Activities, and Conflict of Commitment and Interest, for policies directly applicable to their academic and professional activities.
-They should also consult and adhere to any applicable Research policies, including the Policy on Financial Conflicts of Interest in Public Health Service Funded Research.
+Faculty and staff with externally funded activity may be subject to additional related policies and separate disclosures, including but not limited, to the disclosures required in by the Faculty Handbook sections on Outside Professional Activities, and Conflict of Commitment and Interest, for policies directly applicable to their academic and professional activities as well the Policy on Financial Conflicts of Interest Related to Research.

 Conflict; Commitment; Disclosure; Gifts; Financial Interests; Outside Activities; Supplemental Employment